 Our research group is working on designing the systems with regard to functionality and interfaces according to the respective usage context as well as the user-related requirements (see also user-centered design process, DIN EN ISO 9241-210).
 The tasks of humans and machines as well as the criteria of usability and user experience are considered.
 Laboratory and field studies are carried out as part of the analysis and evaluation of systems from different application contexts.

-User Requirements of Older Drivers for the HMI in Automated Driving
+User Requirements of Elderly Drivers for the HMI in Automated Driving

-In this project we investigate the specific requirements of older people for HMI design in automated vehicles (SAE Level 2 and higher).
+In this project we investigate the specific requirements of elderly people for HMI design in automated vehicles (SAE Level 2 and higher).

 Possible Uses of Gestures While Driving a Car